Antonin Scalia Law School: Law library

 The George Mason Law Library has a collection of electronic and print materials providing access to legal treatises, journals, and databases.
 Non-legal materials are available through the GMU University Libraries.
 It is a selective depository for U.S. Government documents, and it provides inter-library lending services with other academic libraries, which enables students and faculty to borrow materials from major academic libraries.

 The library occupies four levels of the law school building.
 It has 14 study rooms, 70 carrel seats, and 196 table seats wired with electrical and network connections, and a wireless network is available.
 The library also operates two computer labs with a variety of software.
 The library employs 16 full-time staff members, including 6 librarians with degrees in law and library science and 3 technology specialists.
 Access is limited to university faculty, students, staff, alumni and members of the bar.

-Academic and student climate
+Academic climate

-Antonin Scalia Law School has a reputation for tilting towards conservative principles, a perception that increased with the renaming in 2016 for the originalist Scalia.
-The donation was conditioned on a requirement that the donor be notified of any change in the law school's leadership.
-In 2019, the law school received a gift of $50 million, the largest ever received by the university, from the estate of Allison and Dorothy Rouse to "fund a chair or chairs that will promote the conservative principles of governance, statesmanship, high morals, civil and religious freedom and the study of the United States Constitution".
+The law school is known for its conservative ideological leaning in law and economics.
+In addition, the school is known for tilting towards conservative principles, a perception that increased with the renaming in 2016 to honor U.S. Supreme Court Justice Antonin Scalia, a constitutional originalist.

+A 2023 New York Times report detailed the school's effort to cultivate ties to the Republican-appointed U.S. Supreme Court justices.
+The author described the school as "a Yale or Harvard of conservative legal scholarship and influence".

 National Security Institute

-The law school is also home to the National Security Institute, a think tank dedicated to research in national security, especially legal issues pertaining to national security.
+The law school is also home to the National Security Institute (NSI), a think tank dedicated to research in national security, especially the relevance of legal issues pertaining to national security issues in the global context.